AndreaFavero71/timelapse/README.md

 <br /><br /><br />

-## Next possible steps
-1. Automate the script start at Raspberry Pi booting.
+## Possible improvements
-2. Increase and improve feedback via the display (it's still quite under used).
+1. Increase and improve feedback via the display (it's still quite under used).
-3. I'm open for your suggestions.
+2. I'm open for your suggestions.
 <br /><br /><br />